Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: C*-correspondences and product systems

 Moreover, we define two ideals of $A$ that are related to $I$ and $X$, namely

 and

 The use of the ideal $J(I,X)$ is pivotal in the work of Katsura \cite{Kat07} for accounting for $*$-representations of $\T_X$ that may not be injective on $X$.
-When $I$ is positively invariant and $J\subseteq A$ is an ideal satisfying $I\subseteq J$, the following lemma illustrates the relationship between $X^{-1}(J)$ and $[X]_I^{-1}([J]_I)$.
+When $I$ is positively invariant and $J\subseteq A$ is an ideal satisfying $I\subseteq J$, the following lemma, which builds on \cite[Lemma 5.2]{Kat07}, illustrates the relationship between $X^{-1}(J)$ and $[X]_I^{-1}([J]_I)$.

 \begin{lemma} Let $X$ be a C*-correspondence over a C*-algebra $A$ and let $I,J\subseteq A$ be ideals.
 If $I$ is positively invariant for $X$ and $I\subseteq J$, then